JiaQu93/RNA-seq-Analysis-Notebook/Cell embedding and neighborhood graph.md

 - Finally, UMAP takes this graph and projects it to 2D, ensuring that cells that are close in the 10-dimensional `cell_embedding` space remain close in the 2D UMAP space, and distant cells remain separated.

 This process ensures that the UMAP plot you see is a faithful 2D representation of the relationships encoded in the `cell_embedding`.

+### 3. ** Relationship Between the KNN Graph and the Leiden Algorithm **

+- **KNN Graph Construction:**

+The KNN graph captures the local similarity structure of the data, where each node (cell) is connected to its nearest neighbors.
+This graph is based on a lower-dimensional embedding of the original data (e.g., PCA or UMAP).

+- **Application of the Leiden Algorithm:**

+The Leiden algorithm uses this KNN graph as input and clusters the nodes (cells) based on the density of connections.
+By optimizing the modularity of the graph, the Leiden algorithm identifies groups of nodes (clusters) that are more connected internally than to the rest of the graph.
+UMAP Embedding for Visualization:

+UMAP can be used to visualize the clusters identified by the Leiden algorithm in a 2D or 3D space.
+UMAP preserves both local and global structure, showing the clusters as separate, often visually distinct groups in the embedding.

+- **Summary of the Process**
+Construct the KNN Graph:
+Uses the cell_embedding (e.g., from PCA or UMAP) to build the graph, capturing local relationships.

+Run the Leiden Algorithm:
+Clusters the KNN graph to identify groups of similar cells (nodes) based on connectivity patterns.

+Visualize Clusters with UMAP:
+Visualize the clusters in a reduced-dimensional space (UMAP) to explore the biological significance of the clusters.
+This combination of KNN graph construction, Leiden clustering, and UMAP visualization is a powerful workflow in single-cell RNA-seq analysis for identifying and interpreting cell populations or states.